Catherine Herridge: Contempt of court ruling

+Chen's lawyers allege that Herridge's sources violated the Privacy Act writing they "abused their access to sensitive records to harm a private citizen and laundered that corrupt, unlawful conduct through a reporter to escape detection."
+Herridge faces a $800 per day fine for refusing to disclose the source for her reporting of the investigation of Chen.

 Author

 In 2011, Herridge authored The Next Wave: On the Hunt for Al Qaeda's American Recruits.

 Personal life

 On June 6, 2006, she donated a portion of her liver to her infant son, who was diagnosed with biliary atresia.